Feb. 15, 2021

 Harnessing a Disruptive Mindset in Healthcare with Charlene Li | E.9

 In Episode 9 of The Healthcare Leadership Experience, Lisa is joined by Charlene Li, New York Times best-selling author and inspirational speaker.
+Together, they discuss harnessing a disruptive mindset in healthcare.

 In today’s episode, Charlene discusses her sixth and latest book: The Disruption Mindset, Why Some Organizations Transform While Others Fail.